dgatf/msrc/README.md

 # ESC RPM telemetry to Smartport FrSky

 Newer ESCs outputs telemetry data by PWM or digital signal that can be converted to Smartport and send to the receiver.
-An Arduino Nano can do this conversion
+An Arduino Nano can do this conversion (any Arduino with ATmega328 will work)

 ## ESC telemetry